SudhanPlayz/Discord-MusicBot/README.md

 #### Docker setup

 - Run `make up` to start the docker environment with all services active
-  - If you don't want a particular service to start up on `make up` you can simply add a `no` flag to the command.
-For example: `make up nodb` will start the docker environment without the DB.
+  - Use `make up help` for a list of available sub commands
 - Run `make log` to see the logs of all services at once
   - You can exit them at any time without closing the process by pressing `Ctrl + C`
+- If you don't want a particular service to start up on `make up` you can simply add a `no` flag to the command.
+For example:
+  - `make up nodb` will start the docker environment without the DB.
+  - `make up noll` will start the docker environment without the lavalink server.
+  - `make up nofe` will start the docker environment without the frontend.
+  > Note: you can use any combination of the flags above to start the docker environment with only the services you want.

+#### Lite version

+The bot also supports a lite version to run the bot without docker.
+This is useful for development and testing purposes as well as potato machines.
+- Run `make lite help` for a list of available sub commands Contrary to the `make up` command, the `make lite` command will only start the bot, without any additional services.
+- To add additional services you can use the `make lite` with the following flags:
+  - `make lite db` to start the DB
+  - `make lite ll` to start the lavalink server
+  - `make lite fe` to start the frontend

 #### Local setup